top of page

 bones.png

-Edson Luis de Almeida Teles (Centro de Antropologia e Arqueologia Forense, Universidade Federal de São Paulo)
+Associated researcher in Brazil: Edson Teles (Centro de Antropologia e Arqueologia Forense/CAAF, Univ.
+Fed.
+São Paulo)

 bottom of page